 慈恩 Jion Temple Sound Kata

-Ankō himself had once explained it best:
+Ankō himself explained it best:

 “Jion doesn’t feel like a battlefield kata because it’s not meant to be.
 Not every fight starts with fists swinging.
 Some of the more dangerous conflicts I’ve been in were fought with words and gestures.
 Jion wasn’t about going for the win at all costs.
-It was about positioning, and choosing when—not if—you need to fight.”
+It was about positioning, and choosing when, not if, you need to fight.”

 The Shift from Tōde to Karate